Dead Men Tell No Tales: Assessing Post-Mortem Data Protection in GenAI Chatbots: Preliminary Findings and Future Work

+\ismat{\parheading{Principles.} We propose three principles and argue that current GenAI chatbot platforms should adopt them as baseline: (1) Right to Be Forgotten: verifiable deletion of personal data and removal of model influence after death or inactivity; (2) Data Inheritance and Ownership: controlled transfer, monetization, or deletion of data rights by designated heirs; and (3) Purpose Limits and Harm Prevention: restricting post-mortem data use to transparent, consented purposes with enforceable safeguards against harm.
+Expanded definitions and operational details are provided in Appendix~\ref{appendix:proposed policies}. }

-\parheading{Industry Practices.} \chloe{ Current industry handles post-mortem data mainly at the account level (see Appendix~\ref{current_practice_industry}).} \ismat{ To analyze data management policy for AI agents, we selected from Table~\ref{tab:ai-assistants} (Appendix~\ref{appendix}) based on popularity~\cite{explodingtopics2025,carolan2025state} and relevance to post-mortem data may use/sustain, including agents from the General AI Assistant, AI Companion, and Mental Health categories that process personal data and capture user behavior or personality.
-We review these agents data practices by examining their privacy policies and how they handle user data.
+\textbf{Preliminary Findings from Industry Policies.} We present here the preliminary findings from platform privacy policies.
+Current industry practice primarily manages post-mortem data at the account level (Appendix~\ref{current_practice_industry}).
+We analyze GenAI chatbots listed in Table~\ref{tab:ai-assistants} (Appendix~\ref{appendix}), selected based on popularity~\cite{explodingtopics2025,carolan2025state} and relevance to post-mortem data use.
+Our sample includes General AI Assistants, AI Companions, and Mental Health agents that process personal data and capture user personality traits.
+We review these agents' data practices by examining their privacy policies.

+Major GenAI platforms differ in their post-interaction data practices.
+For example, OpenAI~\cite{openai_chatgpt2025} allows users to access, manage, and delete their data~\cite{openai_policy_2024}.
+Chat history is typically removed within 30 days, and user content may be used for model improvement by default, with an option to opt out.
+Similarly, Anthropic retains Claude prompts and outputs for up to 30 days after deletion for safety and compliance purposes, unless longer retention is legally required.